 "Be a lamp onto yourself, be a refuge onto yourself." —Buddha

 Twice a year we offer Refuge Vows at Dharma Refuge.
-If you would like to inquire about our next ceremony, express your interest in participating, or if you have questions about the vow please email Elaine our Program Administrator.
+If you would like to inquire about our next ceremony, express your interest in participating, or if you have questions about the vow please email Bob Brown our Practice Manager.

 Below is a letter from our teacher Sue Kochan, explaining the ceremony, the meaning of Refuge and answering common questions about taking these vows.

 Each Ceremony begins at 7:00 pm and includes a brief period of meditation and a Dharma talk by Sue about the Refuge Vow.
 We encourage those taking the vow to invite family and friends to share in your experience.